IBM Research: Other activities

 TRL collaborates with the Japanese universities, and support their research programs.
 IBM donates its equipment such as servers, storage systems, and so forth to the Japanese universities to support their research programs under the Shared University Research (SUR) program.

 In 1987, IBM Japan Science Prize was created to recognize researchers, who are not over 45 years old, working at Japanese universities or public research institutes.
 It is awarded in physics, chemistry, computer science, and electronics.

 Israel

 IBM Research – Haifa, previously known as the Haifa Research Lab (HRL) was founded as a small scientific center in 1972.
 Since then, it has grown into a major lab that leads the development of innovative technologies and solutions for the IBM corporation.
 The lab’s offices are situated in three locations across Israel: Haifa, Tel Aviv, and Beer Sheva.

 IBM Research – Haifa employs researchers in a range of areas.
 Research projects are being executed today in areas such as artificial intelligence, hybrid cloud, quantum computing, blockchain, IoT, quality, cybersecurity, and industry domains such as healthcare.

-Dr. Aya Soffer is IBM Vice President of AI Technology and serves as the Director of the IBM Research Lab in Haifa, Israel.
+Aya Soffer is IBM vice president of AI technology and serves as the director of the IBM Research Lab in Haifa, Israel.